For Immediate Release

-July 10, 2005 games are the first of three distance chess matches that are scheduled between Russian and U.S. players.
+July 10, 2005 will be date of the first of three distant chess matches that are scheduled between Russian and U.S. players.
 The games will be 20-minute matches between four Russian chess grandmasters vs. four U.S. chess grandmasters.
-The games will be played over the Internet using e-boards.
+The games will be played over the Internet using Shahcom’s e-boards.
 The players for the first match are located in St. Petersburg, Russia and Nashville, Tennessee.
 The production of this event, provided by Nashville International Studios, (NIS), will be taped on July 10th, 2005, in Nashville, Tennessee, with feeds coming in from Russia.
 The show will be called Chess MasterMinds and will be aired Sunday, July 24th, 2005.
 Mention the word Chess and the first thing that comes to people’s minds is a pair of old men in dark stuffy rooms, huddled over a chessboard.
 The game has changed.

-This is a "distance chess" match series of 10-, 20- or 30-minute games between chess grandmasters from different parts of the world.
+This is a distant chess match series of 10-, 20- or 30-minute games between chess grandmasters from different parts of the world.
 In addition, these matches will be produced for video and made available to the rest of the world through satellite up-links.
 Featured in this event of the century will be some of the world’s greatest chess grand masters, such as, Susan Polgar, who has ranked in the top three in the world for the last twenty years.
-Polgar is currently ranked #1 in the United States.
+Polgar is theked #1 ranked female in the United States.

 Not only is Polgar a dynamic player, she is rated as one of the best players in the world in both the men and women’s divisions.
 Her passion for teaching chess to children and young girls and women has truly earned Polgar the title of “Chess Ambassador”.